 Might be accepted to recycle

 According to TerraCycle, toothpaste tubes are separated then shredded.
-Finally, manufacturers melt these pieces into hard plastic.
+Manufacturers then melt these pieces into hard plastic.

 In theory we can recycle toothpaste tubes, however, many cities do not have the resources to do it.
-This is because cities have a criteria to determine to add a new item in the recycling scheme or not.
-For example, the City of Toronto will collect waste and recyclables to private companies.
+This is because each city has a different criteria to determine what to include into its recycling scheme.
+For example, the City of Toronto will collect waste and recyclables and sell it to private companies.
 In order to do this, there should be enough, clean, and uncontaminated items.
-On top of that, a company needs to be willing to buy the material
+On top of this, the company needs to be willing to buy the material collected by the city.

 Recycling cost more than making a new tube

 We researched to find out how much it costs to recycle tubes.
 Recycling toothpaste tubes costs 17% more than creating new plastic tubes.
-If the tubes do not get recycled it will be incinerated which costs $9 million or ends up in landfills which costs $8 million.
+If the tubes do not get recycled it will be incinerated which costs cities $9 million or they end up in landfills which costs cities about $8 million.